-The Track Vector Length setting controls the length of the track vector based on a specified distance (in nautical miles) or the distance that will be covered given the current speed and specified amount of time (in seconds or minutes).
+The Track Vector Length setting controls the length of the track vector based on a specified distance (in nautical miles) or the distance your aircraft will cover given the current speed and specified amount of time (in seconds or minutes).

-While your track direction is changing at more than two degrees-per-second (i.e., the aircraft is turning), the track vector changes to a curve in the direction of the turn.
+While your track direction is changing at more than two degrees-per-second (i.e., the aircraft is turning), the track vector changes to a curve in the direction of your turn.